 Kaseya said the Webroot Kaseya Module is the first of a series of planned releases designed to optimize operational costs of WSAB security management via VSA.
 Future releases will include increased automation, efficiency features and reporting.

-"Through this partnership, our customers will have peace of mind in knowing that they can manage, automate and protect all of IT," Kaseya Chief Product Officer Mike Puglia (pictured
+"Through this partnership, our customers will have peace of mind in knowing that they can manage, automate and protect all of IT," Kaseya Chief Product Officer Mike Puglia (pictured) said in a prepared statement.

 The Webroot Kaseya Module is now available for VSA via the Kaseya Automation Exchange marketplace.